Rikelmy-Lopes/benchmark-meter/README.md

 ### Using with Synchronous Algorithms

-To use the simple-benchmark package with synchronous algorithms, follow the steps below:
+To use the simple-benchmark with synchronous algorithms, follow the steps below:

 ```js
 // Load the module using import